jpw-erigo/CT_dotNET/README.md

 # CT_dotNET
-This class mimics some very simple CloudTurbine CTwriter functionality.
+A simple Windows library project which writes floating-point data out in CloudTurbine format.

-An array of channel names is given to the Constructor.
-The same number of entries must be supplied in the data array given to putData(); there should be a one-to-one correspondance between the channel name index and the index in the data array.
+An array of channel names is given to the class constructor.
+The same number of entries must be supplied in the data array given to method putData(); there should be a one-to-one correspondance between the channel name index and the index in the data array.

 Only double-precision floating point data is currently supported.